4. What you expect of people is what you get

 The name comes from George Bernard Shaw's play, in which Eliza Doolittle explains that the difference between a lady and a flower girl isn't how she behaves but how she's treated.
 The research bears her out.
 In a 1960s experiment, psychologist Robert Rosenthal told teachers that certain pupils had been identified as "growth spurters" — children on the verge of an intellectual leap.
 In reality, the children had been selected at random.
 But by the end of the year, those children showed significantly greater gains in IQ.
 The teachers' expectations had shaped the outcome.

 The same pattern shows up in workplaces.
-Seligman studied insurance salespeople at US firm MetLife and found that agents who scored high on optimism outsold the pessimists by 31% in the first year and 57% in the second — even when the optimists had failed the company's own aptitude test.
+Martin Seligman studied insurance salespeople at US firm MetLife and found that agents who scored high on optimism outsold the pessimists by 31% in the first year and 57% in the second — even when the optimists had failed the company's own aptitude test.
 What you believe about what's possible shapes what actually becomes possible.
 And what you believe about the people around you shapes what they become capable of.

 It starts with what you believe about yourself